onekk/freecad-doc/README.md

 ## Imparare FreeCAD

-Se siete interessati ad imparare come usare lo scritping ed in genere Python con FreeCAD, chiedete usando le **Informazioni di contatto** qui sotto.
+Se siete interessati ad imparare come usare modellare con FreeCAD o usare Python con FreeCAD, chiedete pure usando le **Informazioni di contatto** qui sotto.

 ## Learning FreeCAD

-If you are interested in learning FreeCAD scripting ad more general about using Python with FreeCAD, contact me using **Contact information** below.
+If you are interested in learning how to use Python with FreeCAD, Scrpting FreeCAD, or more in general model with FreeCAD, contact me using **Contact information** below.

 ## Modellazione 3D